Snow Daze

 Float Away

 Eons ago when my sister and I were but wee tots and my parents still exercised the authority to restrict my intake of sweets, I remember the harshest restrictions being placed on soda.
 Occasional candies and chocolates were okay, but soda?
 Only once a year, on New Year’s Eve were my sister and I allowed the pleasure of the bubbly liquid.
 If we were really, seriously lucky, we might even be permitted to add the most conservative scoop of ice cream, making the most alluring concoction we could ever imagine with our underdeveloped minds.
-Only rootbeer would be utilized for such occasions, mind you, lest we consume the evil substance known as caffeine along with this most decadent treat!
-For years we obeyed by this ruling, until eventually we grew older and [theoretically] wiser, trusted to make good decisions for ourselves, and soda was no longer such an illusive indulgence.
-In fact, you could say that their well-meaning plan backfired, seeing as I drink soda almost everyday, and rarely rootbeer!

 Thinking about this small aspect of my childhood, I wanted to make something special to celebrate a small vacation from school, wherein my sister would get the chance to come and visit for a few days.
 Hoping that she would remember these past rituals as well as I do, there was little question over what new form I would try to recreate these memories in a more mature form.
 Not just a simple drink any more, but a real dessert demanding respect and attention.
 Don’t even think about comparing it to the old fashioned standby, as it has grown up quite a bit from it’s formerly childish embodiment.